Cricket: India Vs England 1st Test Scoreboard - UrduPoint

 Cricket: India Vs England 1st Test Scoreboard

-Scoreboard at stumps on day two of the opening Test between India and England in Hyderabad on Friday

-Hyderabad, (APP - UrduPoint / Pakistan Point News - 26th Jan, 2024) Scoreboard at stumps on day two of the opening Test between India and England in Hyderabad on Friday:
+Hyderabad, (APP - UrduPoint / Pakistan Point News - 27th Jan, 2024) Scoreboard after India's first innings on day three of the opening Test against England in Hyderabad on Saturday:

 England 1st innings 246 (B. Stokes 70, J. Bairstow 37, B. Duckett 35; R. Ashwin 3-68, R. Jadeja 3-88)